 Who qualifies?
 Students, age four through high school, qualify for a group rate of $5 per student.
 Public, private and home schools are eligible, as well as day-care centers and organizations such as scouts, YMCA and church groups.

 What are the requirements?
 A minimum of 15 people, no fewer than 13 children, and 2 adults, are considered a student group.

-At least one adult chaperone must accompany every 10 students.
-The first adult chaperone is free.
-Additional adult chaperones receive the student group admission rate of $5.
-Please schedule your visit at least eight days in advance for a self-guided visit, and two weeks in advance for educational programs to get this rate.
+For every 10 students, one chaperone is required and will be granted free admission.
+Additional chaperones will pay the student group rate.
+Please schedule your visit at least eight days in advance for a self-guided visit, and two weeks in advance for educational programs to receive this rate.

 Adult Group Rate

 What are the requirements?
 A minimum of 10 adults is considered a group.
-Please schedule your visit at least eight days in advance for a self-guided visit to get this rate.
+Please schedule your visit at least eight days in advance for a self-guided visit to receive this rate.

 Please click the following link (Group Request Form) to fill out your group request form or call the Guest Reservations Department at 210.357.1910 to schedule your group’s visit today.

 *Please be aware that leaving a voicemail or sending an email does not represent a confirmed reservation.
 A confirmation letter from Guest Reservations is required as verification of your group’s reservation.